 Field-hunting tip

-Look in weathered chromitite deposits country — that is the host setting where guyanaite typically forms.
+Look in weathered chromitite deposits country, the host setting where guyanaite typically forms.
 If you start seeing goethite, chromite, quartz in float, you are in the right ground.
 Field specimens usually show a platy, granular habit, so train your eye for that shape before scanning the outcrop.